-Leaders in Safeguarding recognises your role in ensuring the safety and welfare of children and vulnerable adults.
+Leaders in Safeguarding recognises your role in ensuring the safety and welfare of children and adults at risk.
 We can support you in the statutory and moral duty to protect and promote the wellbeing of individuals accessing health, education and social care provision by providing:

 • Scrutiny of safeguarding systems and practice